Where You Stay Matters

 - Picture yourself living in the home: consider floorplans, steps, kitchen appliances, bed sizes, bathroom fixtures, parking and all features that are on your list of priorities.

-- Check for additional costs such as pool heating, linens or early arrival fees.
+- Check for additional costs such as pool heating, linens or early arrival/late check-out fees.

 Do your homework